onedata/onedata-documentation/doc/administering_onedata/file_popularity.md

 >**NOTE:** Modification of the [`popularity`](#the-popularity-function) function parameters results in modification of the mapping function of the *file-popularity* view.
-It means, that all already indexed files will be re-indexed.
+It means that all already indexed files will be re-indexed.
 Such operation can be very time-consuming as it depends on the number of the files in the space.
 >